-PhD Politics and International Relations University of Nottingham (2005)
+School of Politics and International Relations, University of Nottingham

-Dr Phoebe Moore is an active researcher and a Senior Lecturer in International Relations.
-She has been teaching International Relations and International Political Economy since September 2000 in the United Kingdom and has published several books, articles and reports about labour struggle, industrial relations and the impact of technology on workers' everyday lives.
-Dr Moore's PhD is from Nottingham University under the supervision of Professor Andreas Bieler and was entitled 'Neoliberal Globalisation and Labour Struggle in South Korea'.
+Dr Phoebe Moore is an active researcher and a Senior Lecturer in International Relations at Middlesex University in London.
+She has been teaching International Relations and International Political Economy since September 2000 in the United Kingdom and has published several books, articles and reports about labour struggle, industrial relations and the impact of technology on workers’ everyday lives.
+Dr Moore’s PhD is from Nottingham University under the supervision of Professor Andreas Bieler and was entitled ‘Neoliberal Globalisation and Labour Struggle in South Korea’.

 Dr Moore won the Economics and Social Research Council (ESRC) Post-doctoral Fellowship and carried this out at the University of Manchester.